hdsr-mid/hdsr_fewspy/README.md

 [user and auth settings]: https://github.com/hdsr-mid/hdsr_fewspy_auth

 ### Description
-A python project to request data (locations, time-series, etc.) from a HDSR FEWS PiWebService: FEWS-WIS or FEWS-EFCIS.
+A python project to request data (locations, time-series, etc.) from FEWS-WIS (waterquantity) and FEWS-EFCIS (waterquality). \
-Note that this project only works on HDSR's internal network, so within the VDI.
-The project combines the best from two existing fewspy projects: [fewspy] and [hkvfewspy].
+This project only works in HDSR's internal network, so within the VDI or virtual machine within the network.  \
+It combines the best from two existing fewspy projects: [fewspy] and [hkvfewspy].
 On top of that it adds client-side authentication, authorisation, and throttling.
-The latter is to minimize request load on HDSR's internal FEWS instances.
+The latter is to minimize request load on HDSR's internal FEWS instances. \
-For detailed info visit the [Deltares FEWS wiki][Deltares FEWS PI].
+For detailed info on requesting FEWS APIs visit the [Deltares FEWS wiki][Deltares FEWS PI].

 Hdsr_fewspy API supports 9 different API calls that can return 6 different output formats:
 1. xml_file_in_download_dir: The xml response is written to a .xml file in your download_dir